Dear readers of ADxS.org, please forgive the disruption.

 4. Premenstrual dysphoric disorder (PMD)

-A flattened cortisol response to stress has been observed in mild depression during the pre-menstrual period.11 Only during the luteal phase of menstruation (from menstruation to ovulation) is sensitivity to benzodiazepines, ethanol (alcohol), and GABA steroids reduced in PMD, but not in the follicular phase between ovulation and menstruation, suggesting temporary receptor downregulation.12
+In mild depression in the period before menstruation, a flattened cortisol response to stress was observed.11 Only during the luteal phase of menstruation (from menstruation to ovulation) is the sensitivity to benzodiazepines, ethanol (alcohol) and GABA steroids reduced in PMD, but not in the follicular phase between ovulation and menstruation, which indicates a temporary receptor downregulation.12

 5. Burnout